What is Hyperledger Besu?

 - It support many different consensus algorithms, allowing it to work within different network configurations, like private networks

-- And it also supports private transactions, which allows two parties to perform a transaction on the network without the other members being able to work out the details
+- It supports private transactions, allowing two parties to perform a transaction on the network without the other members being able to work out the details

-- It is developed in Java, which is often a language used within the enterprise space, and that allows for reuse of tooling and know-how
+- It is developed in Java, a language often used within the enterprise space.
+This allows for reuse of tooling and know-how.